Image enhancement

 If you have not done any image enhancement and the images are straight from your mobile phone or camera, we always recommend that you enable image enhancement.

-Self-created PNGs & transparent PNGs
+Self-created PNGs and transparent PNGs